Rhina Aguirre: Election

 In 2009, public recognition for her work led the ruling Movement for Socialism (MAS-IPSP) to invite Aguirre to join the party's slate of candidates in the Tarija Department.
 Though initially hesitant, Aguirre accepted the nomination and was elected alongside singer Juan Enrique Jurado as one of the MAS's two senators for that department.
 In doing so, she became the first blind person ever to occupy a parliamentary seat in Bolivian history.

 Tenure

 Throughout her senatorial term, Aguirre continued to promote legislation in favor of disabled persons, actions that bore fruit with the 2012 passage of the General Law on Persons with Disabilities, which promoted the sector's access to employment, equal opportunity, and social inclusion.
-Upon the conclusion of her term, Aguirre was not nominated for reelection but remained active in politics, exercising the vice presidency of the MAS in Tarija for some time.
+Upon the conclusion of her term, Aguirre was not nominated for reelection but remained active in politics, holding the vice presidency of the MAS's Tarija affiliate for some time.